An Improved Prodrug Formulation

 - ALZ-801 well differentiated from leading AD programs

-- Mechanism of action targets critical component that mediates disease: soluble toxic amyloid oligomers
+- Mechanism of action targets primary driver of disease: toxic soluble amyloid oligomers

-- Administration of ALZ-801 enhances anti-Ab oligomer protection though metabolite 3-SPA that is naturally present in the brain
+- Administration of ALZ-801 enhances anti-Aβ oligomer protection though metabolite 3-SPA that is naturally present in the brain

 - Clinical dose adequately inhibits amyloid oligomer formation in human brain